Lovina Beach Hotel – Convenient and unpretentious mid-priced option that welcomes families.

 - Public Transport: Decrepit buses and bemos (minivans) ply the main road, linking all places within Lovina and also connecting Lovina with Pemuteran, Singaraja, and the turnoff to Banjar.
 Hardy travelers could also take a ramshackle bus from Singaraja to Denpasar for connections to Sanur, Kuta, and Ubud.

 - Shuttle Buses: Once or twice a day, the main island-wide operator, Perama, offers shuttle buses to southern Bali via Ubud but none to Amed.
 Tickets are available from agencies around the streets.
-Insist on a hotel pickup because the Perama office is in Anturan, 3.5km northeast (7-minute drive) of the resort.
+Insist on a hotel pickup because the Perama office is in Anturan, 4 km northeast of the resort.
 Other local shuttle bus companies offer similar services, which may include Amed.

 Lovina Beach Hotel – What’s Nearby?

 - Funky Place Lovina – Apt name for affable hangout serving cheap food among a bizarre collection of junk.
-About 180m towards Kalibukbuk via the road.
-2-minute walk.
+About 200m towards Kalibukbuk via the road.

-- Spice Beach Club – Classy, with pool bar, cocktail lounge, beanbags on the sand, bistro, and live music.
+- Spice Beach Club – Classy, with a pool bar, cocktail lounge, beanbags on the sand, bistro, and live music.
 350m southwest.
 Best accessed along the beach.
-4-minute walk.

 Places listed below are along Jalan Binaria, the closer of the 2 main streets in Kalibukbuk, and within 500m of the hotel via the beach or road:

 - Jasmine Kitchen – Comfy hangout featuring cushions downstairs and tables on the upper level.
 Authentic Thai food.
-Just up a side-street from the Akar.
-5-minute walk (450m).
+Just up a side street from the Akar.

 - The morning produce market spreads out onto the main road, about 10 minutes’ walk to the northeast.